 Automation phases (Phase 1 to 4)

-Picaro.AI is designed to deepen operational automation in four phases.
-Jumping straight to full automation carries both psychological and operational risk, so the path starts with one-shot manual execution and advances only as trust accumulates.
+Picaro.AI is designed to deepen operational automation step by step.
+Jumping straight to full automation carries both psychological and operational risk, so the path starts with one-shot manual execution and advances as you grow familiar with the operation and accumulate data.

 The four phases at a glance